 Maximum loan amount for loans secured by real estate is calculated based on the lower of the following 2 leverage ratios:

 Loan to Cost (LTC) - is the total value of the financing (acquisition loan + rehab loan) divided by the total costs (purchase cost + rehab cost) - i.e., total loan to total cost.
-At this time, we lend up to a maximum of 90% LTC.
+For the purposes of this example, we will use an LTC of 85%.

 After Rehab Value (ARV) - is the ratio of the total value of the financing (property acquisition loan + rehab loan) divided by a third-party appraisal after the rehabilitation of the property - i.e., total loan to final value.
-At this time, we lend up to a maximum of 75% ARV (up to 80% for highly qualified borrowers at the "institutional level").
+For the purposes of this example, we will use an ARV of 75%.

 ARV calculation - 290000 * .75 = $217,500.
 So based on ARV, the maximum loan amount is $217,500.